-In the past, we have discussed how you can preserve and keep your interior painting looking like new.
+We have discussed how you can preserve and keep your interior painting looking like new in the past.
 Today, we will be sharing tips on how you can maintain your home’s new external paint job.

-According to experienced licensed Sydney painters, paint is more than just a surface colour, it slows down the process of weathering and rotting of the surfaces of your home.
-If you are planning to paint your home by yourself or if you decide to hire a contractor, always see to it that the undersides of corner boards are fully painted.
+According to experienced licensed Sydney painters, paint is more than just a surface colour.
+It slows down the process of weathering and rotting the surfaces of your home.
+If you are planning to paint your home by yourself or decide to hire a contractor, always see to it that the undersides of corner boards are fully painted.
 This simple tip will ensure that groundwater is not absorbed and ensure your boards remain rot free.

-Don’t forget to check the tops, bottoms, and backs of wood shutters to make sure all surfaces are sealed with paint.
+Don’t forget to check the tops, bottoms, and backs of wood shutters to ensure all surfaces are sealed with paint.

 Another key factor in prolonging the life of your exterior paint is the environment.
 If your home is located in milder climates, the paint will last longer than those who live in harsher climates.

-In general, homeowners should expect to repaint their home every 6 to 10 years.
+In general, homeowners should expect to repaint their homes every 6 to 10 years.

 Infestation of Mould and Mildew

 Most issues homeowners may come across when trying to maintain their exterior paint job is the growth of mould and mildew.
-To avoid this problem, make sure to purchase an exterior paint that has special additives to prevent mould and mildew from infesting any surfaces.
+To avoid this problem, make sure to purchase exterior paint with special additives to prevent mould and mildew from infesting any surfaces.

-If you happen to encounter an infestation, read more important tips on cleaning mould off your house’s siding from a reliable blog site we stumbled upon.
+If you happen to encounter an infestation, read more essential tips on cleaning mould off your house’s siding from a reliable blog site we like.

-If you have problem areas on the exterior of your home, such as peeling window seals or fascia boards, it’s a good idea to put two finish coats on those areas.
+If you have problem areas on your homes’ exterior, such as peeling window seals or fascia boards, it’s a good idea to put two finish coats on those areas.
 Start with a high-quality primer paint, and then follow with two coats of finish paint—a three-coat system.

 The extra protection will help problem areas endure the abuse dealt by Mother Nature.

 A few years in, you may notice a slight buildup of grime and dirt on your home’s exterior.
-This can be easily fixed by pressure washing the surface.
-Expert Sydney painters recommend pressure washing 5 to 6 years after the initial paint job, especially if mildew is visible.
+You can fix this by pressure washing the surface.
+Our expert Sydney painters recommend pressure washing 5 to 6 years after the initial paint job, especially if mildew is visible.

-If you don’t have a pressure washer, a garden hose can do the trick!
-Rinse over porches and overhangs at least once a year as it is beneficial to your home.
-This helps dissolve atmospheric salts that accumulate on surfaces that rain or humidity don’t reach.
-These salts can affect the adhesion of new paint, so ensure if you give your home some TLC with a good clean every now and then.
+A garden hose can do the trick if you don’t have a pressure washer!
+Rinse over porches and overhangs at least once a year, as that will benefit your home.
+Washing the areas will help dissolve atmospheric salts that accumulate on surfaces that rain or humidity don’t reach.
+These salts can affect the adhesion of new paint, so ensure if you give your home some TLC with a good clean now and then.

-Sydney painters suggest that homeowners should start the repainting process by hand-washing or pressure stripping the chalky areas.
-Next, apply a primer that is designed for chalky surfaces, and follow with a high-quality finish coat to avoid future chalking.
+Sydney painters suggest homeowners start the repainting process by hand-washing or pressure stripping the chalky areas.
+Next, apply a primer designed for chalky surfaces, and follow with a high-quality finish coat to avoid future chalking.

 High-quality paint jobs bring new life to both exterior and interior paint.
 It can last for years when cared for properly.

-By following these tips, you can keep your paint job looking like new throughout the full lifetime of your investment and enjoy the look of your home for years to come.
+By following these tips, you can keep your paint job looking like new throughout the entire lifetime of your investment and enjoy the look of your home for years to come.